Algarve / June 30, 2019. By Susan Connolly

 The busy airport in Faro is the first step for many tourists arriving in Southern Portugal.
 Often overlooked by visitors the city is much more than just a gateway to the beaches.

 Faro is the capital of the Algarve and full of historical sites.
-An earthquake in 1755 destroyed many of the buildings constructed before that time.
-The renovation of many of these buildings has led to a mixture of styles.
+An earthquake in 1755 destroyed many of the buildings constructed before that time and the renovation of many of the buildings has led to a mixture of styles.

 Faro is also home to some of the best beaches in the Algarve.
 Nature lovers are going to love it here between the beaches, the islands and the Ria Formosa Natural Park.